emmyclau/CarND-Vehicle-Detection/README.md

 ### Step 1: Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images

-The code for this step is contained in the 2nd code cell of the IPython notebook located in "./vehicle_detection_for_submission.ipynb".
+The code for this step is contained in the 2, 5, 6 & 7th code cells of the IPython notebook located in "./vehicle_detection_for_submission.ipynb".

 I used the labeled data set <a href=https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip>vehicles</a> and <a href=https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip>non-vehicles</a> to extract the HOG features.

 Here is an example of a car image and an exmaple of a non-car image:

 ![ScreenShot](images/image1.png)

+I tried different color spaces, such as, HLS, HSV, YCrCb and found that YCrCb generated the best result when i tried using the trained model to detect vehicles in the test images.
+Also, I tested 0,1,2 and 'All' HOG channels and found that 0 performed the worst.
+1 & 2 performed well with the validation set with accuracy > 0.98 but bad when detecting vehicles in the test images.
+"All" performed good with the validation set with accuracy = 0.9575 but very well when detecting vehicles in the test images.

+Here are the HOG parameters to generate the HOG features:

+color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb block orient = 9  # HOG orientations
+pix_per_cell = 8 # HOG pixels per cell
+cell_per_block = 2 # HOG cells per block
+hog_channel = "ALL" # Can be 0, 1, 2, or "ALL"

 The extracted hog features are: